It is often tricky to find visual perception activities for older kids that can build their skills without making them

 If you are going on a road trip anytime soon, or if your child appreciates quiet down-time, these books make ideal visual activities for older kids.
 There are a number of seek-and-find type books that have been created for older kids, with "real" themes such as art, history and geography.

 I love the fact that older kids can learn about art history, or famous landmarks, or classical literature, while having fun with these books.

 Here are some lovely books on Amazon which are geared to older kids than most seek&find books...

-Kaleidograph is a fantastic activity that is still a go-to for my own older kids and teens when we are heading for a long car trip or a quiet weekend away.
+Kaleidograph is a fantastic activity that is a regular go-to for my own older kids and teens when we are heading for a long car trip or a quiet weekend away.

 Kaleidograph can be used for creative free play, where your child just plays around with the different layers and colors, or it can be used for focused copying of one of the designs given with the pack.